fastify/fastify-static/README.md

 Default response is json.

+Note:
-Note: Multi-root is not supported within the `list` option.
+- Multi-root is not supported within the `list` option.
+- If `dotfiles` option value is `deny` or `ignore`, dotfiles will be excluded.

 **Example:**